3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: SPheno setup

 \section{\texttt{SPheno} setup}

 For numerical analysis we use \texttt{SPheno} in the \texttt{OnlyLowEnergySPheno} setup.
 Higgs boson masses are computed purely at the tree level and parameter points are specified in terms of physical Higgs masses, with scalar potential parameters extracted using Eqs.~\eqref{eq:pot_pars_100_1}--\eqref{eq:pot_pars_100_2}, \eqref{eq:pot_pars_111_1}--\eqref{eq:pot_pars_111_2} or \eqref{eq:pot_pars_o11_1}--\eqref{eq:pot_pars_o11_2}.
 We equate 3HDM VEVs (with obvious numerical prefactors) to the SM VEV fixed to $v_{\text{SM}} \equiv \left(\sqrt{2} G_F \right)^{-1/2}$, with $G_F = 1.1663787 \cdot 10^{-5}$ GeV$^{-2}$.
 No RGE running is performed, so through calculation of all observables (unitarity, $STU$, etc.) the same values of $s$, $r_1$, $r_2$ and $d$ are used.
-There is however a small difference in gauge and Yukawa couplings used in different parts of the code.
+There is however a small difference in gauge and Yukawa couplings used in different parts of the code due to how \texttt{SPheno} extracts them from SM input parameters.